AInsights Entry for Cinnamaldehyde (CAS: 104-55-2)

 1. Identity & Chemical Information

 Cinnamaldehyde, also known as cinnamic aldehyde, is a key compound in the flavor and fragrance industry.
 Its IUPAC name is (E)-3-phenylprop-2-enal.
 The CAS number for cinnamaldehyde is 104-55-2, and it is recognized by FEMA with the number 2286.
-Other identifiers include the FL number 05.015 and CoE number 131.
+Other identifiers include FL number 05.015 and CoE number 206.
 The molecular formula of cinnamaldehyde is C9H8O, with a molecular weight of 132.16 g/mol.
-Structurally, cinnamaldehyde is characterized by an aldehyde group attached to a phenyl ring via a propenyl chain, which contributes to its distinctive spicy and sweet odor reminiscent of cinnamon.
+Structurally, cinnamaldehyde is characterized by an aldehyde functional group attached to a phenyl group via a propenyl chain.
+This structure is crucial for its distinctive spicy, cinnamon-like odor, which is highly valued in both flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA